suryansh639/Reelflownew/README.md

 - 📱 Mobile-first TikTok-style interface
 - 🎥 Video upload and streaming
-- 👤 User authentication (Replit Auth)
+- 👤 Direct access without authentication
 - ❤️ Like and comment system
 - 👥 User profiles and following
 - 🔍 Discover page with trending content